vaultec81/docs/docs/cli/get-started.md

 ### Keys

 `Keys` allow you to share scoped access (_write_ and/or _read_) to addresses you control with other people.
-Whenever you add an address a key is generated with full access for you.
+Whenever you add an address, a key is generated with full access for you.

 You can list the keys for any address you control with the following command:

+[your email address] will be the full address such as `username@mailscript.com` or `team@username.mailscript.com`

 ```
 mailscript keys:list --address [your email address]